ingostrohmeier/PB-SubSounds/README.md

 ✅ No need to create individual commands for every user.
 Keeps your command list clean.
 ✅ One single command for everyone to use.
 ✅ Multiple sounds per user are possible.
 ✅ No additional setup.
-Just feed the bot with your sounds and it will handle the rest for you.
+Just feed the bot with your sounds and it will handle the rest for you automatically.

 ## Get started